 10.1.3 Centre the test specimen on one end of the test panel and apply without added pressure to cover an area exactly 24 x 24 mm with the tape.
 See Figure 1.

 10.1.4 To prevent cutting the specimen by the end of the panel during roll down, place another panel of the same or slightly lesser thickness under the free end of the specimen, and in contact with the end of the panel prior to roll down.
-Roll down the applied test area twice in each lengthwise direction at a rate of 10 +/- 0.5 mm/s.
+Roll down the applied test area twice in each lengthwise direction at a rate of 10 0.5 mm/s.

 10.1.5 Individually prepare each specimen.